alextheju/Student-Performer-Analyzer/README.md

-# Student-Performer-Analyzer
+# Student Performance Analyzer

-Built a Python project to analyze student performance using a real-world dataset.
-Used pandas, matplotlib, and seaborn to explore trends, average scores, and visual patterns in math, reading, and writing.
-Gained hands-on experience in data cleaning, grouping, and creating visual insights.
+This Python project analyzes student exam performance using a CSV dataset.

+## Tools Used:
+- Python
+- pandas
+- matplotlib
+- seaborn

+## Files:
+- `demo.py`: Python code for analyzing the data
+- `StudentsPerformance.csv`: The dataset used

+##  How to Run:
+1. Open `demo.py` in your code editor
+2. Make sure `StudentsPerformance.csv` is in the same folder
+3. Run the code to see insights and results

+## What It Does:
+- Shows average scores
+- Compares performance by gender
+- Visualizes subject-wise results